tempse/ML-generalization/README.md

 # A Machine Learning Framework for Classifier Generalization Studies
 ![](https://img.shields.io/badge/python-3.5-blue.svg) ![](https://img.shields.io/badge/version-0.1.0-yellow.svg)

+> This framework has been developed in the course of the Machine Learning lecture 184.702 at TU Wien.

 ## Installation

 The software has been developed using Ubuntu 16.04.
 With the provided setup script, it should however be deployable to other platforms as well.